-Selling solar isn’t always an easy task.
-But with the right framework, you can make it easier.
+Selling solar isn’t an easy task, but with the right framework, you can make it easier.
 A good framework can help you effectively address the prospect’s concerns and communicate the value of a solar installation from your company.

-On May 7, 2019, in a webinar with Greentech Media, Aurora staff members Elliot Goldstein and Kenneth Williams presented practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.
+In a webinar with Greentech Media, Aurora Solar team members Elliot Goldstein and Kenneth Williams present practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.

 For the customer that isn’t yet sure if solar is right for them, how do you delve into the value solar offers?
-One of the best ways to explain the value of solar is to start with an understanding of the customer’s current challenges with their electric bill.
+One of the best ways is to start with an understanding of the customer’s current challenges with their electric bill.

 As Kenneth Williams explains, “This is a teaching moment for you to educate your prospect on why their current situation is not sustainable.
 It’s best if you have their bill present or can provide some visuals for them to see how they’re using energy over the year.
 Before you can pitch solar as a solution with value, your prospect needs to understand they have little or no control over their current utility bill.”

 Solar software like Aurora offers powerful visual tools you can use to explore your prospect’s current energy consumption with them.
 This can also be a good starting point for asking the customer about their motivations for considering solar and any concerns they have — so you can tailor your conversation to what they care about most.

 “If your prospect isn’t talking, you’re not closing the sale.”

 As Kenneth explains, “If your prospect isn’t talking, you’re not closing the sale.
 Solar sales is really about having great dialogue and understanding who you are speaking with and their true reasons for buying solar energy for their home.”